ibm-granite/granite-code-ide/README.md

 ### Install the watsonx Code Assistant Individual extension

-1. Open the watsonx Code Assistant Individual extension page in the Visual Studio Marketplace.
+1. Open the [watsonx Code Assistant](https://marketplace.visualstudio.com/items?itemName=IBM.wca-core&ssr=false#overview) extension page in the Visual Studio Marketplace.
 2. Click **Install** on the Marketplace page.
 3. In Visual Studio Code, click **Install** on the extension.